marktnorman/the-ecu-pro.com/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 10.5.6 (2021-09-03) =
+* Fixed an undefined variable issue for the facebook pixel id

+= 10.5.5 (2021-09-01) =
+* Fixed a Google Remarketing Pixel issue on the cart page

+= 10.5.4 (2021-09-01) =
+* Fixed a shipping cost issue where shipping classes that had no shipping costs set where empty
+* Fixed a Google Remarketing pixel, added apostrophe on the AW-XXXXXX parameter

+= 10.5.3 (2021-08-29) =
+* Solved a bug: when the XML variable was not an object is returned a fatal error.
+Issue is solved now.

+= 10.5.2 (2021-08-25) =
+* Tested for compatibility with WooCommerce 5.6

 = 10.5.1 (2021-08-18) =
 * Fixed an issue where the visibility attribute did not return anything